StB: Organization within the Czechoslovak government

 The State Security was a part of the National Security Corps (Sbor národní bezpečnosti, SNB; Zbor národnej bezpečnosti, ZNB) along with Public Security (Veřejná bezpečnost, VB; Verejná bezpečnosť, VB) – a uniformed force that performed standard police duties.
 Both forces worked at regional and district levels, supervised by the Ministries of the Interior of the Czech and Slovak Socialist Republics, but operationally directed by the federal Ministry of Interior.
+They shared similar insignia to the regular police.